psychemedia/storytelling-notes/godmother-death.md

 Our doctor, who would win much fame
 By such a cure; he looked around.
 And Death, beside the feet, he found.
-"He will get well; " he instant cried;
+"He will get well;" he instant cried;
 "I answer for him if be tried
 My remedies; and, for a fee.
 Twelve gulden shall be paid to me."